-What Is the Difference Between Fungal Skin Infection and Eczema?
+What Are the Differences Between Fungal Skin Infection and Eczema?

-- There are many types of fungal infections; for example, diaper rash, systemic candidiasis, candidal paronychia, body rash and many others.
-All have slightly different symptoms depending upon where they occur on the body.
+- There are many types of fungal infections; for example, diaper rash, systemic candidiasis, candidal paronychia, body rash, and many others.
+All have slightly different symptoms depending upon where they occur in the body.
 Eczema, whether due to atopic dermatitis or allergic contact dermatitis has a similar appearance.

-- Unfortunately, the signs and symptoms of candidal fungal infections can vary depending upon the location of the infection; some may appear as a red rash while others may be hot, itchy and painful.
-Some produce softened, red skin in body skinfolds, others appear to discolor the nails on fingers and toes, and still others may produce a flat, red rash with sharp, scalloped edges.
-Eczema sizes symptoms usually progress from the initial intense itching stage to later red rash with bumps of different sizes that itches and may burn.
+- Unfortunately, the signs and symptoms of candidal fungal infections can vary depending on the location of the infection; some may appear as a red rash while others may be hot, itchy, and painful.
+Some produce softened, red skin in body skin folds, others appear to discolor the nails on fingers and toes, and still, others may produce a flat, red rash with sharp, scalloped edges.
+Eczema sizes symptoms usually progress from the initial intense itching stage to a later red rash with bumps of different sizes that itches and may burn.
 Over time, cracks in the skin develop and people may develop puffy, red, and itchy eyelids.

 - Fungal skin infections are usually treated by two categories of antifungals; azole medications like miconazole and polyene antifungal medications like Nystatin and amphotericin B in contrast to eczema treatment that uses anti-inflammatory medications and steroid creams along with topical moisturizers and emollients to inhibit water loss from the skin and other topical treatments such as occasional use of calamine lotion.